A house with history in Antigua Guatemala

 History of Hotel Casa Antigua & Antigua Guatemala

-Welcome to our Hotel Casa Antigua, a special place inside the majestic city of Antigua Guatemala.
-We hope that during your stay here, you will discover the enchantment of both, our hotel and Antigua.
-To accomplish that, the following paragraphs will help you.
+Welcome to our Hotel Casa Antigua a special place inside the majestic city of Antigua Guatemala.
+We hope that during your stay here you will discover the enchantment of both our hotel and Antigua.

 Antigua is listed by